Khrameeva-Lab/contact-hunter/README.md

 #### Average heatmap generation

-The tool has been tested on human data, the goal was to detect genomic regions interacting significantly with the list of target SNPs or a gene set TSSs.
+The tool has been tested on the human data, the goal was to detect genomic regions interacting significantly with the list of target SNPs or a gene set TSSs.
 One can use the tool to explore contacts in another species with another features (for example, to get contacts for a particular set of ATAC-seq peaks).
 In this case, the generation of an average heatmap is recommended.
 The heatmap can be easily obtained with the usage of specific option.
-In addition to basic output it yields average heatmap around significant contacts which enables to estimate roughly the performance of the tool on users specific data.
-The clear enrichment in central pixel is a good sign! :)
+In addition to basic output, it yields an average heatmap around significant contacts which allows to estimate roughly the performance of the tool on user's specific data.
+The clear enrichment in the central pixel is a good sign! :)
  <ul>
           <li>add <em>--avr_heatmap</em> to command when using CLI version</li>
           <li>specify <em>plot_generate=True</em> when using as a python module</li>